hujh08/galfit/readme.md

 Syntax to specify image section is similar as numpy ndarray, but with inversed axis order, that is x, y.
 There are two differences: asterisk, `*`, is used to mean entire axis (similar as `:` in numpy), and `-` in the begining would flip the axis (only support combining with `*`, that is `-*`).
 Such section string could be appended after a HDU one (e.g. `example.fits[2][1:256,1:256]`)

 In the combining cases, HDU+section or extname+extver+xtension, field order is fixed.
 That means if both hdu and section are specified, hdu must be before sect.
 Same for the extname.

+# Install
+configure: `./configure  --libdir path/to/libdir`, where `libdir` path is folder to contain the package

+Then `make install`